sv3ndk/production-ready-serverless-python/README.md

 * `SERVICE_NAME` is the name of the service, e.g. `production-ready-serverless`
 * `MATURITY_LEVEL` is linked to the release life cycle, e.g. `dev`, `test`, `acc`, `prod`

+Note that the `FEATURE_NAME`, used in the deployed stack name, is _not_ part of the SSM parameter path.

-Those parameters are expected to be created before the deployment and their value is shared across all deployments having the same maturity level.
+Those parameters are expected to be created before the deployment and their value is shared across all deployments having the same maturity level (each with a different feature name).
 This allows to share contextual information, like the URL of 3rd API,...

 For dynamic configuration that should not be shared across deployments, e.g. feature flags,  we could use a convention similar to the following instead: